How We Make Whiskey

 There’s a bit of art and science in every bottle of bourbon.
 And maybe a little magic, too.
 Here’s how we blend it all at Limestone Branch.

 Going With the Grain

 It all begins with the mash bill, the basic recipe for the bourbon.
-For Yellowstone Select, we use an open-pollinated white heirloom corn which makes for a slightly lighter whiskey flavor.
+For Yellowstone, we use an open-pollinated white heirloom corn which makes for a slightly lighter whiskey flavor.
 Corn accounts for 75% of the grain bill, with 13% rye and 12% malted barley.
-A recipe, not so incidentally, that came from Steve and Paul Beam’s grandfather’s notes.
+A recipe, not so incidentally, that came from Stephen and Paul Beam’s grandfather’s notes.

 There’s no pressure cooking at Limestone, just an old-fashioned open cook, starting at 200-degrees-plus to break down the starches of the corn.
 Many larger distilleries cook all the grain at one time, but we take a three-stage temperature cook.
 After the corn we lower the temperature, add our rye, and ultimately lower the temperature again to add the malted barley.